-Johnson had previously worked at the Ringside Bar.
+Johnson, a 40-year old World War II combat veteran who had just been released from the Allegheny County Workhouse, had previously worked at the Ringside Bar.
 After losing his job, he was replaced by Washington.

 Proceedings against Johnson moved quickly.
-After a short trial, during which Johnson’s defense countered his own confession and witness testimony by arguing that Washington provoked the shooting, he was convicted of murder on February 7, 1962.
+After a short trial, during which Johnson’s defense countered his own confession and witness testimony arguing that Washington provoked the shooting, he was convicted of first-degree murder on February 7, 1962.
 The jury recommended a death sentence, which was formally imposed on August 11, 1962.

 On appeal, the Pennsylvania Supreme Court rejected the arguments that Johnson acted under the influence of drugs that had been administered when he was at the hospital or that he was intoxicated (Commonwealth v.
 Johnson, 410 Pa.
 605, 1963).

 However, the court also endorsed the District Attorney’s view, expressed at the time of Johnson’s conviction, that the case would be appropriate for the Board of Pardon’s consideration.

 Facing an active execution warrant, Johnson’s death sentence was commuted to life imprisonment by Governor Scranton on July 16, 1963.
 Inadequate defense counsel at trial was cited as the reason for the commutation; his trial counsel had rejected an offer of a second-degree murder conviction in return for a guilty plea.